The fear of losing control

 People who are afraid of losing control are also called control freaks.
 The word freak applies because they can freak out emotionally when their fears are coming to the surface.
 They no longer have control over their emotions and can suddenly become very angry, nervous, or depressed from out of the blue for outsiders.

-What causes fear of losing control?
+What causes the fear of losing control?

 People who suffer from this are mostly starting entrepreneurs who do not yet have a clear picture of the future based on previously achieved results.
 There are no facts or experiences from the past that indicate what may happen in the future.

-And a clear picture of the future is exactly what people with fear of losing control need.
+And a clear picture of the future is precisely what people with the fear of losing control need.
 They want certainties about something they cannot get certainties about.
 In an urge to get something of certainty anyway, they are therefore inclined to do as much as they can themselves or interfere with everything and everyone, up to the irritating bit.

-By leaving their mark on everything, they have the feeling that they have done everything possible to achieve a perfect end result.
+By leaving their mark on everything, they have the feeling that they have done everything possible to achieve a perfect result.
 Usually, the opposite is true because they make minimal use of the talents and capacities of their environment.